A Human-Sensitive Controller: Adapting to Human Musculoskeletal Disorder-Related Constraints via Reinforcement Learning: Reinforcement Learning Design

 \subsection{Reinforcement Learning Formulation}

 In our previous work\cite{Martins2025ourpaper}, Q-Learning was selected for its conceptual simplicity, model-free nature, and fast convergence in well-defined Markov Decision Processes (MDPs).
 These features are especially useful in human-in-the-loop settings, where fast training is essential due to limited participant availability and tolerance for long sessions.
 While effective for solving RL problems modeled as simple MDPs, traditional Q-Learning is limited by its reliance on discrete state-action representations, which hinder scalability in more complex or continuous environments.
 To address this, we implemented Deep Q-Networks (DQN), which extend Q-learning by using neural networks to approximate the Q-function.
-This method offers a practical trade-off between algorithmic complexity and training speed.
-While more advanced reinforcement learning methods exist, DQN enables effective generalization in high-dimensional state spaces and facilitates faster training, making it well-suited for real-world applications where computational resources and time are often constrained.
+Although DQN incurs higher computational complexity from its neural network updates and replay buffer during initial simulation pre-training compared to tabular Q-Learning's simple table updates and its ability to handle continuous state representations unlocks new possibilities for performance enhancement, such as finer-grained object positioning.
+While more advanced RL methods exist, DQN enables effective generalization in high-dimensional state spaces and facilitates faster training, making it well-suited for real-world applications where computational resources and time are often constrained.
 An $\epsilon$-greedy strategy was used for action selection, to balance exploration and exploitation.
 With DQN, the controller remains lightweight and sample-efficient, making it well-suited for real-time training with human users while scaling to more realistic interaction settings.

 The RL paradigm was modeled as a fully observable MDP.
 The key components of the RL environment were defined as follows (see Fig. \ref{fig:geral}):

 The \textbf{state space} $S$ was defined as the Cartesian area where the object can be displaced.
 In our prior work, the Q-Learning state space was discretized using a resolution factor $\Delta_d$, where each state $s \in S$ represents the discretized cell coordinate containing the object's position.
 In contrast, the DQN state directly utilized the object’s Cartesian position, defined as the midpoint between the end-effectors (EE) of the Cobot and the Human.
 This position was encoded as a two-dimensional vector $(x_{\mathrm{obj}}, z_{\mathrm{obj}})$, where $x$ and $z$ denote the horizontal and vertical coordinates, respectively, according to the reference frame in Figure \ref{fig:geral}.